williamsmt/packer-templates/README.md

 File | Description
 --- | ---
-`general-linux.json` | Defines guest specs and Ansible playbook for a general-purpose VM template `preseed.cfg` | Answer file for Ubuntu installation `ks.cfg` | Answer file for CentOS installation `secrets.example` | File holding CSP credentials and should be copied to `.secrets` for use
+`global.json` | Global defaults for various provisioners and builders `general-linux.json` | Defines guest specs and Ansible playbook for a general-purpose Linux template `preseed.cfg` | Answer file for Ubuntu installation `*-ks.cfg` | Answer file for CentOS installations `secrets.example` | File holding CSP credentials and should be copied to `.secrets` for use

 ## License